takemobiteam/takemobi-test.github.io/docs/index.md

 ### Cost Functions

 The Continuous Planning System optimizes for cost while following business rules.
 In order to optimize for cost, we must first define what cost is.
 TUI's Transfer Service operates in many tour **Destinations**, which tend to be either islands or broad regions surrounding a major city (e.g Mallorca, Zakynthos, Antalya, Cancún).
 Each Destination has a specific **Cost Function** that defines the cost to be minimized during planning.
-The cost function is specified for each Destination in **Master Data**, relatively static data that includes information about physical places and the business rules that should apply to relevant Bookings during planning.
+The cost function is specified for each Destination in **Master Data**, static data that includes information about physical places and the business rules that should apply to relevant Bookings during planning.

 There are 2 types of Cost Functions for TUI's Transfer Service: